purpleKarrot/swift-bitcoin/src/bitcoin/Documentation.docc/GettingStarted.md

 # Getting Started

+Swift Bitcoin let's you integrate the different capabilities of the Bitcoin protocol into your own product.

+# Overview

-To start using Swift Bitcoin just add it as a dependency to your package manifest.
+To start using Swift Bitcoin as a library just add it as a dependency to your package manifest.

+For instructions on running a node please refer to <doc:Running> instead.

 ## Preparation